mililanirobotics/ElectricalBible/Drive_Code/custom_program_mecanum_drive.md

         }
 ```

 This section of the code is for rotating the robot.
-Again, this is activated only when the magnitude of stickOne’s z-component (how much to the left or right it is) is larger than both the x and y components.
+Again, this is activated only when the magnitude of `stickOne`’s z-component (how much to the left or right it is) is larger than both the x and y components.
 In order to rotate, the right sight must always be going the direction opposite of where the joystick tells it to.
 This is why they have a -1 applied in their statements.
-Pushing stickOne to the right makes the robot rotate clockwise and pushing it to the left makes it rotate counterclockwise.
+Pushing `stickOne` to the right makes the robot rotate clockwise and pushing it to the left makes it rotate counterclockwise.

 ```c++
         //turn left when pressing 5